 According to Ohio Law 4730.201, A physician assistant may not perform regional or systemic sedation.
 PAs can only perform local anesthesia.
 Please see Ohio Revised Code: 4730 for more information.

-No, the supervising physician have to be onsite.
+No, the supervising physician does not have to be onsite but be available by phone or other electronic means.

 Maximum 7 days for adults and maximum of 5 days for minors.